 In 2016, bill SB 3 was signed to gradually increase the minimum wage in California to $15 per hour by 2022.
 The action made California the first state in the nation to commit to raising the minimum wage to $15 per hour statewide.

-Large employers with 26 or more employees were required to comply beginning January 1, 2017 with gradual minimum wage increases that will reach $15 per hour by 2022.
+Large employers with 26 or more employees were required to comply beginning in 2017 with gradual minimum wage increases that will reach $15 per hour by 2022.
 Small businesses with 25 or fewer employees were given a one-year delay for implementation with the first increase to begin on January 1st, 2018.
 Subsequently, small businesses will reach the $15 per hour rate in 2023.

 |Rate (Jan.
 1)||26 Employees or More||25 Employees or Less|